ThomasCarstens/jekyll/_posts/2019-01-12-Data-analysis-for-drug-narcotic-indicents.md

 The actual jupyter notebooks are located at my [github](https://www.github.com/cwerner/crimeanalysis)

 ## Report
 The following analysis reports on alcohol and narcotic related offenses as reported by the San Francisco and Seattle police departments for the year 2017.
 The most common offenses reported for San Francisco are "Larceny/Theft", "Other offences", "Assault", whereas the Top 3 for Seattle are "Burglary", "Car Prowl", "Other Property".
-However, it has to be noted that both data schema are not fully compatible and this a class mismatch is likely (also, the summary classes are not disentangled).
-For the preprocessing carried out prior to this analysis please see the jupyter notebooks [here].
+However, it has to be noted that both data schema are not fully compatible and thus a class mismatch is likely (also, the summary classes are not disentangled).
+For the preprocessing carried out prior to this analysis and the individual code that produced these plots please see the jupyter notebook [here]((https://www.github.com/cwerner/crimeanalysis).
 Regarding alcohol and narcotics, these offenses ("Narcotics", "Driving under the Influence", "Liquor Violation") rank on position 10, 20, and 23 (San Francisco) and 11, 22, 32 (Seattle), respectively (see Fig. 1).

 {%